htmlhint/brackets-htmlhint/README.md

 Issues/Updates
 =====
+[01/16/2016] Big update by Peter Scheler to support passing csslint/jshint options along to htmlhint.
+This means code inside <style>/<script> blocks can be validated.
 [02/17/2015] json format htmlhintrc, xmlhintrc: credit Hirse [02/13/2015] Added support for XML code inspection
 [09/09/2014] more changes to .htmlhintrc logic